OhRai/Face-Recognizer/README.md

 - Recognize different faces after being trained (with confidence values)
 - Is being tested with celebrity faces as a temporary placeholder

+# Library Used
+- OpenCV
+- numpy
+- os